 Alexa began her undergraduate studies in Biochemistry the fall of 2015 and joined the Brooks Lab in November 2015.
 As an avid horse lover with an unending love for the sciences, she hopes to pursue veterinary medicine with an equine specialization.
 When not busy with academics, she trains with the UF Rowing Team and the UF Equestrian Team and splits her spare time among the Chemistry Club and the Pre-Veterinary Club.

 After graduating with her Bachelor’s in Animal Science from the University of Florida in 2014, Katie decided to find a program that would focus on animal genetics and became a part of the Brooks Equine Genetics Lab as a Master’s student in January 2016.
 Katie’s research interests involve exotics and conservation genetics.
-Her current project will evaluate a copy number variation in the equine genome and compare it to homologous rejoins in the horse’s closest ancestors: zebras, rhinos, and tapirs.
+Her project evaluated a copy number variation in the equine genome and compare it to homologous rejoins in the horse’s closest ancestors: zebras, rhinos, and tapirs.
 In her limited free time, Katie enjoys reading, sleeping-in, and spoiling her Siberian Husky.

 MSc.
 Samantha Lewis